-As a member of the Global Board, the President and CEO's expense reports shall be reviewed and reimbursed by the Senior Vice President of Operations and Chief Financial Officer.
-Quarterly, these reports shall be approved by the IMA Chair.
-Quarterly reports will contain all expenses incurred on behalf of IMA whether paid for by the President and CEO or charged to IMA.
+As a member of the Global Board, the President and CEO's reports shall be approved by the IMA Chair.
+Reports will contain all expenses incurred on behalf of IMA whether paid for by the President and CEO or charged to IMA.

-Expense reports submitted by the Chair-Emeritus, Chair, Chair-Elect, and any other volunteers shall be reviewed and approved by the President and CEO and Senior Vice President of Operations and Chief Financial Officer.
-Quarterly, these reports shall be reviewed by the Chair of the Performance Oversight and Audit Committee.
-Quarterly reports will contain all expenses incurred on behalf of IMA whether paid for by the individual or charged to IMA.
+Expense reports submitted by the Chair-Emeritus, Chair, Chair-Elect, and any other volunteers shall be reviewed and approved by the President and CEO semi-annually.
+The summary of the expense reports are available for review by the Chair of the Performance Oversight and Audit Committee semi-annually.
+Reports will contain all expenses incurred on behalf of IMA whether paid for by the individual or charged to IMA.